 Honestly, if you go hiking, camping, and climbing in generally good weather, inexpensive fleece or wool from discount stores will work fine.
 When I was a young and poor hiker, I’d hit thrift stores and find wool sweaters and cheap rain jackets that got me through hiking and camping trips.

 Check out my “10 Tips For Getting Your Teenager Outdoors With You”

 Have you looked into whether there’s a used-gear exchange in your city?
 I’ve found at couple of them where I live.
 They’re great places to pick up used gear and apparel that’s in good shape and inexpensive.
 I have an app on my phone from myresaleweb.com that lists exchanges (of all kinds, not just outdoor gear) in many states, including Texas.

 You should also find out whether any local outdoor-gear stores ever hold used-gear sales or garage sales, where people can bring stuff they want to sell cheap.
 Some REI stores host garage sales occasionally for members; go to rei.com/promotions/garage-sale.
 Local and regional hiking and outdoor clubs may do the same thing.

-CraigsList can be a good resource for inexpensive but good-quality gear—although you may have to check the site frequently for some time before you get lucky and find what you need; in fact, my son picked up a used kayak on CraigsList that was like new and about half the price of buying the same boat new.
+CraigsList can be a good resource for inexpensive but good-quality gear—although you may have to check the site frequently for some time before you get lucky and find what you need.
+My son picked up a used kayak on CraigsList that was like new and about half the price of buying the same boat new.

-It’s requires more time and effort, but there are ways to get outdoor gear and clothing more cheaply.
+It requires some time and effort, but there are ways to get outdoor gear and clothing more cheaply.

 I appreciate the response, all very helpful info.
 I am lucky enough to have an REI right down the street, but was unfamiliar with Sierra Trading Post.